 2. Compromise happens.

 You’re the bride.
 This is your day.
-But, your mother probably has her own ideas about how things should be, your mother-in-law may want to live vicariously through you, your dad has a tendency to be particular and your maid-of-honor doesn’t like the bridesmaids’ dresses.
+But, your mother probably has her own ideas about how things should be, your mother-in-law may want to live vicariously through you, your dad has a tendency to be particular and your favorite cousin doesn’t like the bridesmaids’ dresses.
 Ugh.
 Get together with your groom/whoever’s paying early on (or right now if you haven’t yet) and talk things over.
 Decide which hill you’re willing to die for.
 If it’s the menu, let the decor slide a little.
 If mom still wants you to wear her veil, ponder the consequences of agreeing to versus turning her down.
 Everyone’s got to give a little.
-We gave on the entrees, but “put our feets down” on the invitations and printed material because we’re designers and I’m paper-conscientious.
+We gave on the entrees, but stuck to our guns on the invitations and printed material because we had a vision to follow and I’m paper-conscientious.
 But most importantly, figure out what the heck your man wants out of the day.
 If he really wants a football-shaped cake, see if you can make a groom’s cake a reality.
 If he’s going to die a little inside over the ceremony playlist, let him have a go at putting it together.
 It’s totally worth it to have him back you in the rest of the planning.

 3. Get stuff done.

 Get a list together.
 Pick a bridesmaid to help manage details.
 Find a friend with some knowledge of local vendors and locations.
-Put together a wedding team and get your sheesh together.
-The two most important thongs to get done first are the venue and dress.
+Put together a wedding team and get it together.
+The two most important things to get done first are the venue and dress.
 After that, you can take your time.
-Forget the wedding checklists, calendars, planners, etc you can get off theknot.com.
-But, don’t neglect your wedding planning either.
-Take things one step at a time, but keep on steppin’ so you don’t get behind.
+Be aware of your favorite vendors and the time constraints they may adhere to, but for the most part, forget the wedding checklists, calendars, planners, etc you can get off theknot.com.
+Don’t neglect your wedding planning.
+But take things one step at a time and keep on steppin’ so you don’t get behind.

 4. Everyone has a budget.